Worldwide Roar (organization)

-The Worldwide Roar (formerly Warwick Rowers) is a mental health project and a non-profit organization dedicated to promoting healthier masculinity for social change.
+The Worldwide Roar (formerly Warwick Rowers) is a mental-health project and a non-profit organisation dedicated to promoting healthier masculinity for social change.

 The project began by tackling homophobia in sport through the use of sport-based male nudity.
 It has since broadened its scope to promote healthier masculinity as a route to LGBTQ+ rights, gender equality and ending structural racism.